Register of beneficial owners in 2026: how and when to register

 Registration by the court

-The application for registration in the register of beneficial owners must be submitted electronically.
-On the website of the Ministry of Justice, you can find the application form, which you fill in, download in pdf format and send via data box or by e-mail with an electronic signature to the address of the competent court (regional court).
+The application for registration of beneficial owners must be submitted electronically.
+On the website of the Ministry of Justice, you can find a proposal form which you fill in, download in pdf format and send via data box or email with electronic signature to the address of the competent court (regional court).
 The form must also be accompanied by evidence of the beneficial owner.
 This may be, for example, an extract from the commercial register, a list of shareholders or the instrument of incorporation.

 An exception in this case is made for non-business corporations (e.g. SVJ or cooperative) and legal arrangements, which may submit the application in documentary form with a certified signature.